 - About 1 out of 7 high school seniors have used prescription drugs.

 - About 1 out of 3 have used marijuana in the last year.

 - Younger teens use drugs that are inhaled more than older teens.

-- Rapid, explosive speech (uppers)
+- Rapid, explosive speech (from using uppers)

 - Bloodshot eyes